-- If a trader makes it practically very difficult for the consumer to terminate a long-term service contract or to switch to another operator, by trapping them into automatic contract renewals. - If a courier asks a consumer to sign a contract in their presence at the door, without sending them a copy of the contract terms beforehand, and while putting pressure on the consumer to impair her/his freedom of choice and confuse her/his thinking.
+- If a trader makes it practically very difficult for the consumer to terminate a long-term service contract or to switch to another operator, by trapping them into automatic contract renewals. - If a courier asks a consumer to sign a contract in their presence at the door, without sending them a copy of the contract terms beforehand, and while putting pressure on the consumer to impair her/his freedom of choice and confuse her/his thinking14.

-&lt;sup>12 See Module 2 on the right of withdrawal
+12 See Module 2 on the right of withdrawal

-&lt;sup>13 See Module 1 on pre-contractual information
+13 See Module 1 on pre-contractual information

-&lt;sup>14 Inspired by the scenario in case C-628/17 Orange Polska.
+14 Inspired by the scenario in case C-628/17 Orange Polska.

+Consumer Rights Act 2022 for "door-step-

-New rules as of 28 May 2022 for "doorstep-selling" and commercial excursions.
+selling" and commercial excursions.

 As mentioned above, the UCPD already prohibits aggressive and misleading practices also in the context of doorstep selling.
-As of 28 May 2022, Member States may further strengthen the rules to better protect consumers from aggressive and misleading practices during unsolicited visits to the consumer's home and during commercial excursions.
+As of 28 May 2022, Member States may further strengthen the rules to better protect consumers from aggressive and misleading practices during unsolicited visits to the consumer's home and during commercial excursions15.
 The additional rules shall be justified, proportionate and non-discriminatory.